zuf/startrailer/README.md

 * Libraw - http://www.libraw.su/
 * Qt - http://qt-project.org/

+### License

+Copyright (c) 2013 Egor Vakhromtsev MIT Licensed, see [LICENSE-MIT] for details.

+## FAQ

-### How to make star trails without this software
+#### How to make star trails without this software

-1. Write your own scrip that use `convert -composite` from ImageMagick.
+1. Write your own script that use `convert -composite` from ImageMagick.
 Like this one: https://gist.github.com/zuf/6825447
 2. If you are on windows try Startrails application: http://www.startrails.de/html/software.html